- Ph.D, Literature and Creative Writing, University of Denver

 Eric’s poems, interviews, and essays have been anthologized in Open the Door: How to Excite Young People about Poetry (McSweeney’s), 60 Morning Walks: Serial Interviews with Contemporary Authors (Ugly Duckling Press), The New Census: An Anthology of Contemporary Poetry (Rescue Press), The Arcadia Project: North American Pastoral Poetry (Ahsahta Press), The Volta Book of Poets (Sidebrow), and elsewhere.

 Eric’s approach to writing and teaching poetry celebrates discovery and surprise.
-He is fascinated by writing that dismantles our habitual patterns of understanding in order to make meaning and attend to sound in new ways.
+He is fascinated by writing that dismantles habitual patterns of understanding in order to make meaning and attend to sound in new ways.
 His areas of specialization include prose poetry, epistolary forms, the serial poem, and surrealism.
 Some of his favorite writers are Virginia Woolf, Gertrude Stein, César Vallejo, Francis Ponge, and Aimé Césaire.